Thanh-Barnes/Week-5---PS4/README.md

 Hi All,

 Can you please help me with some issues.
-- When you enlarge or reduce the page the details move.
-How can I make them fixed?
+- is there anyway to move the background along with the content when enlarging or reducing page size?

 Thanks!